audy/miseq-16S-pipeline/readme.md

 4. Make sure the barcode reads are the same length as the barcode sequences in `barcodes.csv` as sometimes ICBR will add on an extra base.
 This is also important when you have multiple sets of barcodes of different lengths.
+You can optionally trim `N` bases from the beginning of the barcode reads using the `--bc-ltrim N` and `--bc-rtrim N` options.

 ## Steps